TCT-based monitoring of LGAD radiation hardness for ATLAS-HGTD production: TCT results and correlation with the other methods

 where $V_\mathrm{gl,0}$ is the $\vgl$ value before irradiation and $c$ is the acceptor removal parameter that describes the radiation hardness of the gain layer.
 Data from both designs yields the acceptor removal parameter value around $1.3\times10^{-16}\up{cm}^2$.
 The same value for both designs despite different $V_\mathrm{gl,0}$ can be qualitatively explained by the distinct gain layer doping profile of each design.
 The comparison of the $\vgl$ value extracted from individual samples using both the C-V and the TCT method is shown in Figure \ref{fig:cv_vgl}.
 The value obtained from TCT is consistently lower than that from C-V, which is due to intrinsic differences between the two methods -- in TCT, $\vgl$ is derived from charge collection, while C-V measures electrical properties that are affected by trapping times and the applied AC frequency, which are difficult to model.
 The data points are fitted with a linear function which shows a good correlation between both methods (fit slope value of 0.84).
 This correlation with the established C-V method confirms the sensitivity of the TCT measurement for $\vgl$.
 Moreover, since the TCT measurement is based on direct charge collection, it is not affected by electrical effects in irradiated samples which are difficult to model in C-V measurements and can lead to different extracted values.
 Therefore, the resulting $\vgl$ values with TCT are likely more precise.

 The main calibration of the TCT for IT comes from the correlation of $\vgl$ and $\gfixed$ against collected charge with $\strontium$ MIPs.
+The former is similar to a previous study on unirradiated samples that demonstrated a good correlation between $\vgl$ and $\vbias$ required to collect a charge of $20\up{fC}$ \cite{cms-qc}.
 The correlation plots are shown in Figure \ref{fig:correlation_charge}.
 The data points for both designs are grouped by nominal neutron fluence -- for USTC-IME design $\strontium$ measurements were made at the end-of-life fluence of $2.5\times10^{15}\neqcm$. $\strontium$ data for fluences of $2.5\times10^{15}\neqcm$ and above is shown for the operating voltage at the single-event-breakdown limit of $550\up{V}$, while data for the fluence of $1.5\times10^{15}\neqcm$ is shown for an operation voltage about $20\up{V}$ below the sample's breakdown voltage.
 The whole dataset for each design is fitted with a linear function including an uncertainty band, which represents the $1\sigma$ uncertainty of the fit parameters.
 The correlations show reasonable agreement between the methods, indicating that samples with low $\vgl$ and $\gfixed$ very likely also yield a low amount of charge from a MIP.
 As already mentioned, $\gfixed$ in the USTC-IME design has a large spread and is less sensitive on charge compared to IHEP-IME.
+The correlation factor between $\vgl$ and $\gfixed$ is 0.78 for IHEP-IME and 0.93 for USTC-IME samples (not shown on the figure).
 A similar comparison was also done between $\vgl/\gfixed$ and $\strontium$ time resolution.
 The measured time resolution is in the range of 35--$50\up{ps}$ for all irradiated wafers, but the precision is low due to low statistics and the correlation with the TCT measurements is not significant enough to be used for the wafer acceptance decision.